 The Center for Southwest Research isn’t just about the organization and preservation of archival collections.
 We also offer instruction in the use of archives and tips on conducting archival research.
-Last Friday, October 21, Prof. Frances Simon’s Intro to Photography class (ARTS 1410) took a field trip to the CSWR to get to know the Center and learn about some of the historic photo formats in the collections.
+Last Friday, October 21, Prof. Frances Simone’s Intro to Photography class (ARTS 1410) took a field trip to the CSWR to get to know the Center and learn about some of the historic photo formats in the collections.
 Dr. Margie Montañez, Curator of Latin American Collections, and Jolene Dezbah Manus, Curator of Native America Collections, teamed up with Cindy Abel Morris, the CSWR’s Pictorial Archivist, to lead a lecture and hands-on presentation about the CSWR’s pictorial archives.

 The field trip began with an introduction to archives – what they do, how they work, and some contemporary questions surrounding archival collections.
 As Dr. Montañez put it, her role in the presentation “was to critically situate archives so students can begin to think critically how archives shape history and access to the past.
 This class conversation happened first to set up the critical lens to start approaching the physical collections.”
 This introduction helped students understand that archives are living, contextualized things – they are themselves historical, and reflect social and historical changes over time.
 Dr. Montañez encouraged students to think about what they find in the archives, but also what they don’t find, or what seems to be missing.
 One important way in which archives demonstrate their historicity is through description (or misdescription, or lack of description) of archival objects.
-To encourage Prof. Simon’s class to develop a sense of just how important – indeed, personally important – the question of archival description is, Jolene Manus took the podium next to describe the experience of finding family members of hers in not one, but two archival collections.
+To encourage Prof. Simone’s class to develop a sense of just how important – indeed, personally important – the question of archival description is, Jolene Manus took the podium next to describe the experience of finding family members of hers in not one, but two archival collections.

 [left] Jolene Dezbah Manus, Curator of Native American Collections, describing finding her family in Northern Arizona University’s archival collections